men16180/GettingAndCleaningData/README.md

 The tidy data set is tidydat.txt.

-Codebook.txt contains the names of each column in the dataset.
+Codebook.md contains a description of tidydat.txt.